*Amendments to Regulation 36 were last approved by Senate on 6 July 2022 and on 18 July 2022 by Chair's Action, with changes taking immediate effect*

 Fitness to Practise

-6. For students registered on the MB ChB, the MA/Diploma in Social Work, the PGCE or Counselling courses, the Head of Department may recommend that a case be referred to a Fitness to Practise Committee instead of or in addition to the Continuation of Registration Committee, in line with the University’s Fitness to Practise Regulations.
+6. For students registered on the programmes listed in Appendix A of Regulation 34 (Fitness to Practise), the Head of Department may recommend that a case be referred to a Fitness to Practise Committee instead of or in addition to the Continuation of Registration Committee, in line with the University’s Fitness to Practise Regulations.

 Constitution of Continuation of Registration Committees

-9. The panel appointed by the Senate will include the Chairs of the Faculty Education Committees of the Boards of the Faculties, the Chair of the Committee on Admission of Students to Courses of Study and up to 10 other members of academic staff.
+10. The panel appointed by the Senate will include the Chairs of the Faculty Education Committees of the Boards of the Faculties, the Chair of the Committee on Admission of Students to Courses of Study and up to 21 other members of academic staff, including at least one member of staff involved in the four-year MBChB.

 (a) To require the student to withdraw permanently from the University.